bK0s/RL-Bandits/README.md

     2. RLNotebook.ipynb – contains python notebook with detailed example of how the implentation works inside of a pynb

 ## Installation
 First, clone this repository.
-Then navigate to `RLNotes` folder.
+Then navigate to `RLNotes/` folder.
 Inside this folder, it is recommended you create a venv before installing the required python libraries.
 For instructions on setting up your virtual environment, see https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python

 Once you have your venv activated, install the required libraries by running the following command: